UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

+﻿> Easter reporting: During the Easter period, the COVID-19 Dashboard will be updated every day, but the amount of data being updated will vary.
+See full details [below](/about-data#easter-2021-schedule).

-﻿> 22 March 2021: Read the Public Health Matters blog [Behind the scenes: Expanding the COVID-19 dashboard](https://publichealthmatters.blog.gov.uk/2021/03/22/behind-the-scenes-expanding-the-covid-19-dashboard/)
+> 22 March 2021: Read the Public Health Matters blog [Behind the scenes: Expanding the COVID-19 dashboard](https://publichealthmatters.blog.gov.uk/2021/03/22/behind-the-scenes-expanding-the-covid-19-dashboard/)

 ## Table of contents